fra-iesus/pg_model/README.md

 					'id' => 'modified_by'
 				),
 				'exclude' => array (
+					# do not autoload here to avoid circular reference
 					'schema.some_table'
 				)
 			)
 		),
+		# values which should be set while saving the row to the database
+		# (scalar value or function could be used)
 		'defaults' => array (
 			'modified' => 'NOW()',
 			'modified_by'  => function () use (&$USER) {